danieltjw/aifutures/README.md

 Optimising for well-being may lead to a heavy handed paternalism.
 Well-being may also be subjective and human-centric and difficult to apply broadly to non-human entities like other I-AGIs.

+For example:

+- In the past, slavery was justified as being done for the well-being and benefit of the enslaved.
+Well-being may be used as an excuse to prevent any change and lead to stagnation.

-For example, living in a world with Friendly I-AGIs may have unimaginable high standards of living compared to our present world.
+- In the future, living in a world with Friendly I-AGIs may have unimaginable high standards of living compared to our present world.
 Over time, some humans may wish for a more challenging life and want to leave.
 An I-AGI that optimises human autonomy will allow humans to leave even at the cost of well-being and happiness.

 Optimising for economic value may mean lowered autonomy or worse since humans will likely not be able to compete economically with an I-AGI.